Young kids with food allergies can stay safe at school, but it takes organization, preparation, and education.

 If your child won't have the epinephrine auto-injector on hand at all times, be sure that it's available in the nurse's office, the classroom, and anywhere else your child might spend time, such as an after-school room.
 Label the epinephrine container with your child's name, photo, and your emergency contact information.
 Also, give your child's teacher a supply of hand wipes and safe food options for your child to use.

 Touch base with the teacher regularly to see how things are going.
 Encourage the teacher, principal, and nurse to call you with any questions that come up or to brainstorm on ways to make things safe and inclusive for your child.
-If there will be cooking going on, provide recipes, and possibly ingredients, to make safe foods.
+If there's cooking going on, provide recipes and ingredients to make safe foods.
 Consider providing bowls, spoons, and other supplies just for your child's class so that equipment is not cross-contaminated by unsafe foods prepared by other classes.

 Let the teacher know he or she can call you anytime to check ingredients.
-Always review ingredients on any snacks that the school will be providing, and make sure to keep a well-stocked supply of safe foods in the classroom.
-Consider sending your child's snacks and lunch from home each day in order to ensure safety.
+Always review ingredients on any snacks that the school will provide, and make sure to keep a well-stocked supply of safe foods in the classroom.
+Consider sending your child's snacks and lunch from home each day to ensure safety.

 No matter how cooperative your child's school and teacher are, the most important preparation you can do is with your son or daughter.
 With time and education, your child will be able to take more responsibility for his or her safety.

-Frequently review with your child what he or she is allergic to and which foods can be eaten and which foods can't.
+Review with your child what he or she is allergic to and which foods are OK to eat and which aren't.

 Remind your child to never accept food from anyone else in the class and never to eat something if he or she doesn't know if it is safe.
 This may mean eating only foods you packed from home or you have approved.

-Teach your child to wash his or her hands before and after eating, and after playing outside.
+Teach your child to wash hands before and after eating, and after playing outside.

-Review signs of an allergic reaction to watch for.
-And always make sure your child knows who to tell when not feeling well.
+Review signs of an allergic reaction to watch for, such as rash, face swelling, trouble breathing, wheezing, and vomiting.
+And make sure your child knows to tell someone right away when not feeling well.